-To qualify for admission to the program, applicants must have completed or plan to complete a Bachelor's degree in a science discipline with all prerequisite courses from an accredited U.S. college or university prior to enrollment.
-A cumulative grade point average of 3.0 or above (on a 4.0 scale) is necessary to qualify for admission.
+" A cumulative and prerequisite grade point average of 3.0 or above (on a 4.0 scale) is necessary to qualify for admissions.
 Provisional admission may be offered to applicants with a GPA of less than 3.0.
 Such applications will be reviewed on an individual basis.
-Applications must be received by February 1st to be considered for summer enrollment of that year.
-Coursework begins in the summer semester.
-All qualified candidates selected by the MSMP admissions committee will be invited for an on-campus interview.
-The GRE is not required.